alexwennerberg/fishbb/README.md

 ## Self-hosting

+Tagged versions should be stable.
+Main branch is not guaranteed to be.

 FishBB is designed to require a minimal amount of infrastructure and maintenance burden for self-hosting.
 Please reach out to me [alex@alexwennerberg.com](mailto:alex@alexwennerberg.com) if you are interested in running your own instance!